onflow/flow/docs/content/kitty-items/modify.md

 ## Test Cadence changes

-Now that you completed all smart contract changes required to add a new NFT collection, you will run the tests to verfiy that everything works as intended.
+Now that you completed all smart contract changes required to add a new NFT collection, you will run the tests to verify that everything works as intended.

 In your terminal, navigate to the following folder: `/cadence/tests`.
 You need to install the testing tooling to run the tests: